-1 Subcontractors) subcontractors working on the Contract.
-Joint Schedule 7 (Financial Difficulties) What Suppliers must do if they are in financial trouble.
-Yes Joint Schedule 8 (Guarantee) The document signed by a third party to provide additional assurance to a Buyer that the Supplier will meet their obligations under a call off contract.
-Also includes the form of Letter of Intent to Guarantee that is required to be used if you intend to / are required to have a guarantor.
+Joint Schedule 2 (Variation Form) How the Supplier, CCS and the Buyer can make a change to an existing Contract.
+Joint Schedule 3 (Insurance Requirements) The insurance a Supplier needs in case it breaches a Contract or is negligent.
+Joint Schedule 4 (Commercially Sensitive Information) The only information about the Supplier that can't be disclosed or reported to the public.
+Joint Schedule 5 (Corporate Social Responsibility) Agreement that the Supplier behaves as a good corporate citizen.
+Joint Schedule 6 (Key Subcontractors) Restrictions on a Supplier switching the subcontractors working on the Contract.
+Yes Joint Schedule 7 (Financial Difficulties) What Suppliers must do if they are in financial trouble.
+Yes Joint Schedule 8 (Guarantee) The document signed by a third party to provide additional assurance that the Supplier will meet their obligations under the Contract.
 Yes Joint Schedule 9 (Minimum Standards of Reliability) Restriction on the buyer entering into Call-Off Contracts if it does not meet the standards required in the OJEU notice.
 Yes Joint Schedule 10 (Rectification Plan) The process to follow if a supplier defaults a contract.
 Joint Schedule 11 (Processing Data) Details about the data processing the supplier is allowed to do.
-Joint Schedule 12 (Supply Chain Visibility) Details visibility of subcontract opportunities in the Supply Chain and visibility of Supply Call-Off Schedule 1 (Transparency Reports) The information about the Contract that the Buyer needs from the Supplier so that it can meet its public accountability and transparency requirements.
-Call-Off Schedule 2 (Staff Transfer) How CCS, the Buyer or the Supplier protect employees' rights when the organisation or service they work for transfers to a new employer.
-Call-Off Schedule 3 (Continuous Improvement) The requirement that the Supplier always improves how it delivers the Call-Off Contract.
-Call-Off Schedule 4 (Call-Off Tender) How the Supplier proposes to meet the requirements of a Call-Off Contract.
-Yes Call-Off Schedule 5 Placeholder for pricing information Yes
+Joint Schedule 12 (Supply Chain Visibility) Details visibility of subcontract opportunities in the Supply Chain and visibility of Supply chain Spend.
+Call-Off Schedule 1 (Transparency Reports) The information about the Contract that the Buyer needs from the Supplier so that it can meet its public accountability and transparency requirements.
+Yes